Introduction to HMAC

 Disadvantages of HMAC

 - Let us discuss some problems that we may face in the Hash-based Message Authentication Code.

 As we have discussed earlier, the Hash-based Message Authentication Code uses a symmetric key.
 The symmetric key means the same key used by the sender and the receiver.
-The problem arises here is, how the sender and receiver will exchange the key?.
+The problem that arises here is how the sender and receiver will exchange the key?.

 - Another problem is, if we share the symmetric with multiple parties, how the receiver knows that the message was prepared and sent by the sender, not other receivers the keys are also shared with them, so there is the possibility of fraud that one of the receivers may create false messages.

-In this article, we have seen the basic concept of the Hash-based Message Authentication Code and it’s working.
+This article has seen the basic concept of the Hash-based Message Authentication Code, and it’s working.